splynx/docs/files/en/tickets/tickets_overview/tickets_overview.md

 * **Message** - the main text content of the ticket can be typed here;
 * **Attachments** - used to attach files to the ticket.

-The `Hidden` allows you to hide the ticket from the customer.

 ------------